circlewithamole/circlewithamole/README.md

  things you gotta know when you interact with me:
 1. As I mentioned before, I’m really awkward in chats.
 I'm the most confident talking with those I’m close with.
 Sometimes I can get really quiet when hanging out I hope you don’t mind, because I also don’t mind if you do the same
 2. I might forget your name if I don’t know you well because I’m just a professional name-forgetter
-3. If you wanna interact or perhaps c + h with me, feel free to do so!
+3. On PonyTown, if you wanna interact or perhaps c + h with me, feel free to do so!
 Cuddling with people is fun :D
 4. If you’re gonna make a joke, I’d suggest not making it anything suggestive because I’m a minor.
 Even aside from that, it’s just common sense to NOT be spitting out weird stuff at people you don’t know.
 I don’t think anybody would want that.
-5. I really don’t mind ships (except the illegal ones—you know who I’m talking about) so if you see me cosplaying as a character and wanna ship it with yours, go for it.
-Just make sure to ask first
-6. I  might not completely respond to your texts most of the time.
+5. I  might not completely respond to your texts most of the time.
 Either I’m off-tab or busy with something.
 If that’s the case, I’d recommend whispering
-7. My humor is weird and sometimes just bad.
+6. My humor is weird and sometimes just bad.
 If I make a joke and it doesn’t land, just pretend it did /j
-8. I’m not good at small talk.
+7. I’m not good at small talk.
 If I respond dryly or don’t say much, it’s not because I don’t like you, I just don’t always know what to say
-9. On the flip side, if I don’t care about something, my reaction might be underwhelming.
+8. On the flip side, if I don’t care about something, my reaction might be underwhelming.
 Please don't take it personally

-10. If I seem to ignore a message, I probably didn’t see it or didn’t know how to respond.
+9. If I seem to ignore a message, I probably didn’t see it or didn’t know how to respond.
 Feel free to poke me about it :<
-11. Don’t force or push me to do things for you.
+10. Don’t force or push me to do things for you.
 I have my own boundaries, and I would appreciate it if you don’t break them, otherwise, I’ll just block you.
-12. I don’t know how to talk to two people at once, so just wait till I finish my convo with that person.
+11. I don’t know how to talk to two people at once, so just wait till I finish my convo with that person.

 Random Info:
 1. My interests can really vary and sometimes switch quickly, so for example, one week you’d find me liking Friday Night Funkin' and then the week after I would like Cookie Run